► Porsche's latest Targa driven in the UK

 How fast is it?

-Like the standard 4S, the Targa 4S produces 443bhp from a six-cylinder, three-litre boxer engine with twin turbochargers, and puts it to the road via an eight-speed PDK and Stuttgart's refined all-wheel-drive system.
-As in the vanilla 4S, Porsche's four-wheel system is a non-intrusive wonder, quietly diverting power between the axles for the perfect blend of grip and driver engagement.
+Like the standard 4S, the Targa 4S produces 443bhp from a six-cylinder, 3.0-litre boxer engine with twin turbochargers, and puts it to the road via an eight-speed PDK and Stuttgart's refined all-wheel-drive system.

-The weight of that optional viewing deck means the Targa 4S falls behind stats-wise: it hits 0-62mph in 3.6 seconds, 0.2 slower than the standard 4S, and its top speed of 189mph is 1mph behind than the standard version.
-It's fast but still slower than a tin-top 911 4S, which starts at £10,000 less.
+The weight of that optional viewing deck means the Targa 4S is a touch slower: it hits 0-62mph in 3.6 seconds though, which is only 0.2 slower than the standard 4S, and its top speed of 189mph is 1mph behind than the standard version.
+When you're reaching tenths of a second in outright sprint times, the performance 'loss' is marginal.
+This is still a stupendously fast car.

 Porsche 911 Targa 4S: verdict

-Yet none of this really matters when you're driving – this Porsche isn't built for ultimate speed, as much as general enjoyment.
-The Targa's wraparound rear screen and roll-hoop envelop driver and passenger in a glass cocoon, along with all the tech of the new 911's interior – yet keep you just as connected to the road as a Cabriolet.
+Yet none of this really matters when you're driving – this particular Porsche isn't built for ultimate speed, moreso for the overall experience.
+The Targa's wraparound rear screen and roll-hoop envelop driver and passenger in a glass cocoon, along with all the tech of the new 911's interior – yet keep you just as connected to the road as any other 911.

-Unlike the more driver-focused GT models or the 4S, the Targa's PDK system and all-wheel-drive do the intensive bits for you, nailing gear changes and searching for grip.
-And its glass capsule brings just enough of the outside in.
+Unlike the more driver-focused (i.e. manual, rear-driven) GT models, the Targa's PDK system and all-wheel-drive do the intensive bits for you, nailing gear changes and searching for grip for you.
+And yes, while it's not the fastest 911 per se, the Targa 4S is still relentlessly quick.

 Check out more Porsche reviews here